pycroscopy/pycroscopy/docs/data_format.rst

 No one really wants yet another file format in their lives.
 We wanted to adopt a file format that satisfies some basic requirements:

 * already widely accepted in scientific research
-* readily compatible with high-performance computing machines and inherently support parallel read and write capabilities.
+* support parallel read and write capabilities.
 * store multiple datasets of different shapes, dimensionalities, precision and sizes.
 * scale very efficiently from few kilobytes to several terabytes
 * can be (readily) read and modified using any language including Python, R, Matlab,